MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-language-conformance.md

 ---
 # Visual C++ Language Conformance

-This topic summarizes the ISO C++03, C++11, C++14, C++17, and Draft C++20 language standards conformance of compiler features and Standard Library features for the C++ compiler in Visual Studio 2019 and earlier versions.
+This topic summarizes the ISO C++03, C++11, C++14, C++17, and C++20 language standards conformance of compiler features and Standard Library features for the C++ compiler in Visual Studio 2019 and earlier versions.
 Each compiler and standard library feature name links to the ISO C++ Standard proposal paper that describes the feature, if one is available at publication time.
 The Supported column lists the Visual Studio version in which support for the feature first appeared.

 For details on conformance improvements and other changes in Visual Studio 2017 or Visual Studio 2019, set the version select in the upper left of this page, then see [C++ conformance improvements in Visual Studio](cpp-conformance-improvements.md) and [What's New for Visual C++ in Visual Studio](what-s-new-for-visual-cpp-in-visual-studio.md).
 For conformance changes in earlier versions, see [Visual C++ change history](../porting/visual-cpp-change-history-2003-2015.md) and [Visual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).
 For current news from the C++ team, visit the [Visual C++ team blog](https://blogs.msdn.microsoft.com/vcblog/).